aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendars/creating-updating-and-removing-calendar/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-MakeAStandardCalendar-MakeAStandardCalendar.cs" >}}

 ## **Writing Updated Calendar Data to MPP**
-With Aspose.Tasks, you can update calendar data in a Microsoft Project MPP file and save it back.
+With Aspose.Tasks for .NET, you can update calendar data in a Microsoft Project MPP file and save it back.

 The following code shows how to update the calendar data of a project by adding a new calendar and saving it back to the original MPP file.
 The steps involved in this activity are: